BotsSwitch to Cortex

 Also unique is their ability to reclaim, so you can dismantle unguarded structures

 Try to keep them marching on the front of attacking units.
-They are quite mobile, micro them to evade enemy attacks.
+They are quite mobile, micro them to evade enemy attacks or reclaim paralysed units.

-Also works well in combination with other combat units like Zeus.
+Also works well in combination with other combat units like Welders.

 Spiders are almost immune to EMP weapons, so it is hard to paralyse them.